Layering skincare ingredients correctly is key to an effective routine. But, it can be overwhelming, especially for newbies.

 Retinol

-One of the best skincare ingredients dermatologists love to recommend, retinol (a.k.a. vitamin A) can promote skin cell turnover.
-It helps to improve the appearance of fine lines, wrinkles, uneven skin texture, dark spots, and acne.
-The only catch?
-Retinol can be extremely irritating.
+One of the best skincare ingredients dermatologists love to recommend, retinol (a.k.a. vitamin A) promotes skin cell turnover.
+It helps improve the appearance of fine lines, wrinkles, uneven skin texture, dark spots, and acne.

-Benzoyl peroxide
+Benzoyl Peroxide

+Benzoyl peroxide can be a true game-changer in your skincare routine if you have acne-prone skin.
 It kills acne-causing bacteria, removes excess oil to mattify the skin, and sloughs off dead skin cells to allow your serums and moisturisers to penetrate more easily.

 The only caveat is that it can be incredibly drying, which is why combining them with other actives may not be a great idea.
+Steer clear of tretinoin, vitamin C, retinol, AHAs, or BHAs unless you intend to use these ingredients on different days.

 Related read: How to use benzoyl peroxide and make it work for your anti-acne skincare routine

-Hyaluronic acid
+Hyaluronic Acid

 Hyaluronic acid (a.k.a.
 HA) is a naturally occurring sugar produced by our skin cells that support our skin barrier function.
 It holds 1,000 times its weight in water, drawing in and holding onto moisture for hydrated, plumper skin.